kimsngmin00/HW_04/README.md

 # HW_04: Amy's Reddit Boys

-**Below is information on the Reddit bots I created to generate hundreds of posts, comments, and replies pertaining to politics.**
+**Below is information on my Reddit bots that generated 500+ comments and replies on different posts.**

 ---